UFC Fight Night: Assuncao vs. Moraes 2: Predictions & Analysis

 A few statistical edges stand out.
 Nurmagomedov throws significantly more leather — a 1.0 sig. strike per minute gap.
 Ramos is far more active with takedowns, averaging 0.4 more per 15 minutes.
 Nurmagomedov has tighter striking defense, making opponents miss more often.

 The Pick: Ricardo Ramos over Said Nurmagomedov.
-This is essentially a pick'em.
-The model nudges toward Ramos at 54%, but there's almost nothing separating these two.
+The model gives Ramos a slight nod at 58% — this could easily go either way.
 The market and our model are aligned — the line looks fair.

 Rogerio Bontorin vs Bibulatov Magomed